summsum1203/Portfolio/README.md

 # Basic-HTML-Website
-A project to create a simple HTML only website w/multiple pages.
-The website includes Homepage, Projects, Articles, and Contact pages, along with a nav bar present on all pages and link to all pages. https://roadmap.sh/projects/basic-html-website
+A project to style with CSS the simple HTML only website w/multiple pages created prior.
+The website includes Homepage, Projects, Articles, and Contact pages, along with a nav bar present on all pages and link to all pages.
+Styled with CSS. https://roadmap.sh/projects/basic-html-website